MultiFair: Multimodal Balanced Fairness-Aware Medical Classification with Dual-Level Gradient Modulation: Methodology

 We balance the AUC scores across different groups during training to promote group fairness.
 To this end, we adopt a differentiable surrogate AUC rather than the traditional non-differentiable AUC \cite{yuan2021large}.

+\textbf{Surrogate AUC:} Since AUC is non-differentiable, we estimate group and modality-wise performance using a differentiable pairwise ranking surrogate AUC computed at the mini-batch level \cite{yuan2021large}.
+For modality encoder $i$ and demographic group $g$, let $\mathcal{P}_{g,i}^{(t)}$ and $\mathcal{N}_{g,i}^{(t)}$ denote the sets of positive and negative samples in the current mini-batch at iteration $t$, with predicted scores $s_{p,i}$ and $s_{n,i}$, respectively.
+The batch-level surrogate AUC is defined as: {

+} where $T>0$ is a temperature parameter controlling the smoothness of the approximation (set to $T=1$ in all experiments).
+This formulation replaces the traditional AUC with a smooth logistic loss, yielding a threshold-free, differentiable ranking measure.
+If a mini-batch contains only one class, the surrogate AUC is set to $0.5$ for stability.
+Pseudocode is given in the Appendix \ref{appendix_algo} (Algorithm \ref{alg:surrogate_auc}).

 \textbf{{Exponential Moving Average of AUC:}} For every group $g$ and modality $i$, we monitor the performance of the encoders using an exponential moving average (EMA) of a surrogate AUC score.
-This surrogate AUC uses a margin-based loss, which is a differentiable version of the traditional AUC \cite{yuan2021large}.
 The group-based EMA AUC is represented as:

 where $s \in [0,1)$ is the smoothing factor at iteration $t$.
 The EMA of AUC reduces abrupt fluctuations by blending the previous EMA value with the current batch AUC.
 A larger $s$ gives more weight to past performance, whereas a smaller $s$ places greater emphasis on the current batch AUC for group $g$.
 It can provide a stable and continuous estimate of model performance across groups \cite{polyak1992acceleration}.
+Further, the stability of the EMA-based AUC while training the model has been shown in the section \ref{AUC_stability}.
 The average EMA AUC across all demographic groups is defined as:

 where $G$ indicates the demographic sub-groups.

 \textbf{Fairness-Aware Modulation Factor:} For modality encoder $i$ and group $g$, the modulation factor is computed by: